$C_{p^n}$-equivariant Mahowald invariants: Preliminaries on equivariant K -theory

 \begin{prop} Let $G$ be a finite group and $V$ be a fixed point free $k$-dimensional complex $G$-representation with rational characters.
 Then the Bott class $\beta_V \in \pi_V KU_G$ satisfies

 for $\ell$ coprime to $|G|$. \end{prop} \begin{proof} Character theory implies that the joint restriction

 is an injection, and it therefore suffices to prove that this identity holds after restriction to any cyclic subgroup $C_m\subset G$.
-As $\Res^G_{C_m} V$ is a fixed point free $C_m$-representation with rational characters, it is necessarily a multiple of $\rat_m$, and so this follows from \cref{lem:adamsopcyclic}. \end{proof}
+The assumption that $V$ is a fixed point free representation with rational characters implies that the same is true of $\Res^G_{C_m}V$.
+As all fixed point free $C_m$-representations with rational characters are multiples of $\rat_m$, it follows that $\res^G_{C_m}\beta_V$ is a power of $\beta_{\rat_m}$, and so the proposition follows from \cref{lem:adamsopcyclic}. \end{proof}

-\begin{cor} If $G$ is a $p$-group of order $p^n$ and $V$ is a fixed point free complex $G$-representation with rational characters of complex dimension $p^kc(p-1)$ (or $2^{k-1}m$ with $k\geq 2$ for $p=2$) with $p\nmid c$, then
+\begin{cor} If $G$ is a $p$-group of order $p^n$ and $V$ is a fixed point free complex $G$-representation with rational characters of complex dimension $p^kc(p-1)$ (or $2^{k-1}c$ with $k\geq 2$ for $p=2$) with $p\nmid c$, then

 with $p\nmid d$.

 \end{cor}

 \begin{rmk} The finite groups admitting a fixed point free complex representation have been completely classified \cite{wolf1967spaces}.
 For $p$-groups the classification is much simpler.
 The only abelian groups admitting a fixed point free complex representation are the cyclic groups, so if a group admits a fixed point free complex representation then all its abelian subgroups are cyclic, and the only $p$-groups satisfying this are the cyclic $p$-groups and the generalized quaternion groups \cite[Theorem XII.11.6]{cartaneilenberg1956homological}. \tqed \end{rmk}